Tereziekasalie/english-for-designers/CASESTUDY/index.md

 ### KOBE GASTRO GROUP

-We received the KOBE GASTRO GROUP project as a group at the VSKK University.
-In the number of 5 people, we created a new logo for the main brand of several restaurants and competed with other teams from the school.
-First, we started researching how other umbrella restaurants look.
-After consulting with the project leader teachers, we created the first designs.
-I present you our logo from basic sketches
+We received the Kobe Gastro Group project as a group at the University of Creative Communication (VŠKK).
+Working in a team of five designers, we created a new logo for the parent brand of several restaurants and competed with other teams from the school.
+First, we started researching how other affiliated restaurants looked.
+After our research, we consulted with the project leader teachers, then created the first designs.
+Below, I present you our logo process from initial sketches.

 #### First ideas